cyanovic/springboard/JSON_WorldBankassignment_VM/README_SpringboardJSON_VM.txt

 on the World Bank website gives a clue that grant funds may come from elsewhere but be administered by either of these World Bank agencies.
-When examining the ranking produced by code output for the 15 highest-funded projects by country (from line 48), interestingly, Poland appears as the nation with the highest-funded project (over $1.3 billion US).
+When examining the ranking produced by code output for the 15 highest-funded projects by country (from line 48), Poland appears as the nation with the highest-funded project (over $1.3 billion US).
 This is quite a bit larger than other funding amounts shown in that listing (next being Turkey at $800 million (US)), which also all consist of IBRD